Interurban: Definition

-The definition of "interurban" is necessarily blurry.
-Some town streetcar lines evolved into interurban systems by extending streetcar track from town into the countryside to link adjacent towns together and sometimes by the acquisition of a nearby interurban system.
-There was a large amount of consolidation of lines following initial construction.
-Other interurban lines effectively became light rail systems with no street running whatsoever, or they became primarily freight-hauling railroads because of a progressive loss of their initial passenger service over the years.
+The definition of interurban is necessarily blurry.
+Some town streetcar lines evolved into interurban systems by extending streetcar track from the town into the countryside to link adjacent towns together and sometimes by the acquisition of a nearby interurban system.
+Following initial construction, there was a large amount of consolidation of lines.
+Other interurban lines effectively became light rail systems with no street running whatsoever or they became primarily freight-hauling railroads because of a progressive loss of their initial passenger service over the years.

-In 1905, the United States Census Bureau defined an interurban as "a street railway having more than half its trackage outside municipal limits."
-It drew a distinction between "interurban" and "suburban" railroads.
+In 1905, the United States Census Bureau defined an interurban as "a street railway having more than half its trackage outside municipal limits".
+It drew a distinction between interurban and suburban railroads.
 A suburban system was oriented toward a city center in a single urban area and served commuter traffic.
 A regular railroad moved riders from one city center to another city center and also moved a substantial amount of freight.

-The typical interurban similarly served more than one city, but it served a smaller region and made more frequent stops, and it was oriented to passenger rather than freight service.
+The typical interurban similarly served more than one city, but it served a smaller region and made more frequent stops, and was oriented to passenger rather than freight service.